Aaronmacaron/araneo/README.md

-# Araneo - Your Own Random Proxy endpoint
+# Araneo - Your Own Random Proxy Endpoint

 Areneo is a microservice written in PHP that crawls, indexes and monitors proxies.